• Home

 Injidup Beach in the Margaret River region in Australia

 Injidup Beach is a favourite among locals who live in the area and one of the best beaches near Margaret River town.
 Its sloping sand dunes are picturesque and the beach itself is pretty much never, ever crowded or overrun with people.
-Head to the other side of the outcrop and you’ll also find the Injidup natural spa, a rock pool that has become popular for a sheltered dip away from the crashing waves.

 8. Smiths Beach